 One of the most important submissions to court is the witness list.
-In many jurisdictions, including federal court and Texas state courts, parties may be required to submit initial disclosures or routine disclosures that include witness lists or “all persons with knowledge of the facts of the case.”
+In many jurisdictions, including federal court and Arizona state courts, parties may be required to submit initial disclosures or routine disclosures that include witness lists or “all persons with knowledge of the facts of the case.”

 A response to this disclosure should go over and above the requirement.
 This allows you some wiggle room in trial since you have provided a broad perspective for each witness, and it shows the defense and the court that you are a prepared Plaintiff.